gr-b/repogather/README.md

 - `--include-test`: Include test files in the analysis
 - `--include-config`: Include configuration files in the analysis
 - `--include-ecosystem`: Include ecosystem-specific files and directories (e.g., node_modules, venv)
+- `--include-gitignored`: Include files that are gitignored
+- `--exclude PATTERN`: Exclude files containing the specified path fragment (can be used multiple times)
 - `--relevance-threshold THRESHOLD`: Set the relevance threshold (0-100, default: 50)
 - `--model MODEL`: Specify the OpenAI model to use (default: gpt-4o-mini-2024-07-18)
 - `--openai-key KEY`: Provide the OpenAI API key directly